BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - follow the **function oriented design (FOD)** approach rather than the **object oriented design (DOD)** approach.

 **The function hierarchies of FOD can be assembled rather than the polymorphic class hierarchies of OOD.**
-Although, Python has some gaps in case of functional programming such as the lack of function overloading these issues can be handled by simple workarounds adding litle boilerplate code.
+Although, Python has some gaps in case of functional programming such as the lack of function overloading, these issues can be handled by simple workarounds adding litle boilerplate code.